 SVS-REQ-303130/E-SVSServer Theft De-Activation To SVSInterfaceClient while Ignition “OFF”

 SVSServer notification to SVSInterfaceClient of Theft Mode deactivation shall be sent immediately which would require SVSInterfaceClient to be woken-up in “display OFF” mode.
 Display shall be updated either immediately if SVSInterfaceClient currently awake, or it shall be updated upon “display ON” (Refer to COIv2-REQ-312150-Theft Mode De-Activation).

+Requirement Applicability: In above requirement waking up SYNC in “display off” mode is not applicable for China

 SVS-REQ-325649/C-SVS active subscription update to SVSOnBoardClient, SVSInterfaceClient and SVSServer